lukehorvat/el-userscripts/README.md

 # el-maps-extractor

-Extracts size info from map files.
+Node.js script that extracts size info from EL map files.
 Also generates image thumbnails of maps.

 ## Run